 - iShares Core MSCI EAFE ETF (IEFA)

-- The MSCI EAFE is a stock market index that encompasses Europe, Australia, New Zealand, and the Far East countries.
+- The MSCI EAFE is a stock market index that encompasses Europe, Australia, New Zealand, and East Asian countries.

-- MSCI stands for Morgan Stanley Capital International, a financial institution focused on stock market indexes, and EAFE stands for Europe, Australasia, and the Far East.
+- MSCI stands for Morgan Stanley Capital International, a financial institution focused on stock market indexes.
+EAFE stands for Europe, Australasia, and the Far East.